epics-modules/opcua/README.md

 *   [EPICS Base](https://epics-controls.org/resources-and-support/base/)
     3.15 (>= 3.15.7) or EPICS 7 (>= 7.0.4).

-*   The [gtest module](https://github.com/epics-modules/gtest) to compile and run the Google Test based tests.
+*   The [gtest module](https://github.com/epics-modules/gtest) if you want to compile and run the Google Test based unit tests.

 ### Using the Unified Automation Client SDK

-*   Unified Automation C++ Based [OPC UA Client SDK][unified.sdk] (1.5/1.6/1.7 are supported, as well as their evaluation bundles).
+*   Unified Automation C++ Based [OPC UA Client SDK][unified.sdk] (1.5/1.6/1.7 are supported, as well as their evaluation bundles;
+    1.8 is having trouble).

 *   For OPC UA security support (authentication/encryption), you need openssl/libcrypto on your system - both when compiling the SDK and when